 Figure 12: Encapsulation of non-dendritic stream network topology.
 The left figure shows a case where it is not possible to determine to what extent flow from catchment F contributes to catchments E, B or C. The right figure shows how catchments E, B, and C can be aggregated so nodes N2 and N3 are treated as a single virtual inflow node, so that all the flow from catchments D and F accumulate in the resulting catchment X.

+It is worth noting that non-dendritic networks are often realized as a dendritic catchment network by introducing joint catchments that contain the non-dendritic parts.
+Figure 12 shows an example of a non-dendritic stream network, where it is not possible to determine to what extent flow from catchment F contributes to catchments E, B or C (Figure 7, C1).
+Aggregating the catchments E, B, and C (Figure 7, C2)and collapsing the nodes N2 and N3 into a single virtual inflow (node), will accumulate all the flow from catchments D and F in the resulting catchment X contributing inflow into catchment A via the node N1 (Figure 7, C3).
+Using this encapsulation approach, catchments can be represented using a simple tree structure where an upstream-downstream relation can be built without the need for complex hydrography between inflow and outflow nodes.
 River reference system

 Considering any identified location on a network as the outflow node of a contributing catchment, or the inflow node of a receiving catchment, an arbitrary new location can be placed on the network in reference to the existing outfall up- or downstream.
 Understanding such a reference as a positioning "along a river", the linear flowpath representation of a catchment can be used for linear referencing.
-HY_Features defines the concept of a river reference system which has three components: 1) an origin at an inflow or outflow outfall; 2) a shape defined by the flowpath of a catchment that connects to the origin; and 3) a linear distance or relative (percentage) measurement system.
-Each catchment has its own reference system which can be combined as necessary using catchment topology; each river reference system must have one outfall (origin) and one representing flowpath (shape).Figure 13, and Figure 14 illustrate how a newly introduced network location can be located downstream of a catchment inflow, or upstream of a catchment outflow.
+HY_Features defines the concept of a river reference system which has three components: 1) an origin at an inflow or outflow outfall; 2) a shape defined by the flowpath of a catchment that starts at the origin; and 3) a linear distance or relative (percentage) measurement system.
+Each catchment has its own reference system which can be combined as necessary using catchment topology; each river reference system must have one outfall (origin) and one representing flowpath (shape).

+Provided that the location to be placed is declared to be outfall of a catchment, an already existing catchment will be split into catchments upstream and downstream of the ‘new’ location.
+The upstream catchment is realized by a flowpath (shape) starting at the location to be placed (origin), and directed to the already located inflow of the now split catchment; the downstream catchment is realized by a flowpath shape starting at the same location, but directed to the already located outflow of the now split catchment.
+The unknown position of the ‘new’ location is provided relative as the distance from there to the reference location, i.e. as length of the flowpath in direction to the known inflow or outflow.
+In this way a position may be assigned to any outfall.
+Figure 13, and Figure 14 illustrate how a newly introduced network location can be located downstream of a catchment inflow, or upstream of a catchment outflow.